rick-liyue-huang/Frameworks/README.md

 # Framework
-Build a framework to simulate jQuery Framework
+Build some frameworks to simulate existed frameworks or create some new frameworks...